 Waikiki is certainly dense with touristy you-name-it, but we were excited to find some really unique neighborhoods and local businesses in Honolulu that are anything but cookie-cutter.

-To the west side of Waikiki is Kakaʻako, a neighborhood formerly known for warehouses that’s being transformed into a hip hood full of street art, boutiques, brew shops and cafes.
+To the west side of Waikiki is Kakaʻako–a neighborhood formerly known for warehouses–that is being transformed into a hip hood full of street art, boutiques, brew shops and cafes.

-Treat your inner green thumb with Paiko, an expertly curated succulent and flower shop that just happens to share a space with Arvo, a cafe that makes some of the best coffee in town, and Milo, a very cool little surf shop.
+Treat your inner green thumb with Paiko, an expertly curated succulent and flower shop that just happens to share a space with Arvo, a cafe with some of the best coffee in town, and Milo, a very cool little surf shop.